Aira Caldera: Relationship between Aira and Kirishima magmatic systems

 Aira caldera is one of the most active and hazardous calderas in the world.
-It is home to the Kirishima volcanoes, a group of active volcanoes at the north end of Aira caldera.
+It is connected by the collapse structure of the Kagoshima graben to the Kirishima volcanoes, a group of active volcanoes beyond the north end of Aira caldera.
 One of these volcanoes, Shinmoedake, has produced two strong magmato-phreatic eruptions, separated by almost 300 years.
-Starting in December 2009, active diving and inflation before the outbreak were noticed.
-A series of sub-plinian events then occurred from January 19 to the 31st.
+Minor phreatic activity at Shinmoedake starting in August 2008 was not initially associated with a pattern of ground deformation.
+Starting in December 2009, active inflation before the outbreak became detectable consistent with, in due course, the accumulation of approximately 19.24e6 m3 of magma.
+A series of sub-plinian events then occurred from 19 to the 31 January 2011.
 The first phase (eruption climax) was accompanied by a strong co-eruptive deflation.

 Aira Caldera may respond to small eruptions that come from a common reservoir.
 However, not all the volcanic systems are connected all the time as magma pathways open and close.
 The connection between Aira and Kirishima represents the clearest example of volcano interconnectivity revealed by geodetic monitoring.
 The inflation of one volcano can enhance the eruption probability of a neighbouring volcano.
 The subduction of the Philippine Sea Plate beneath the Eurasian Plate is the reason for the active volcanism.

-Aira Caldera and Kirishima's magma storage is linked through tunnels that extend horizontally over tens of kilometers, which is able to be explained through the presence of hotspots.
+Aira Caldera and Kirishima's magma storage is linked through underground connections that extend horizontally over tens of kilometers, which is able to be explained through the presence of hotspots.
 However, the volcanic systems are not always connected since the magma pathways open and close.
 For example, the Shinmoedake vertical connection was closed for approximately 300 years until reactivation.

 The changes in volume for the Aira and Kirishima systems suggest they had different inflation and deflation periods.
 Between 2009 and 2013, there was evidence of inflation in the Aira system.
 However, after the 2011 eruption at Kirishima, the Aira system experienced a deflation.
 This was Aira caldera's only deflation between 2009 and 2013.